 Whether or not you are a portfolio landlord, lenders will take into account your borrowing across your entire portfolio, including your home mortgage commitments.
 They will also take a close look at your personal expenditure, cross-referencing tax returns and rental bank statements!

 8. Where can I get a larger loan for a holiday let?

 If you are looking to borrow a larger amount, it may be worth using a limited company.
-Do take specialist advice first though!
-Lots of our residential landlord clients own properties in a limited company, particularly those who are High Net Worth individuals and don’t need to draw a wage from the company.
-They often prefer to pay corporation tax on the profits of the company rather than paying tax at 40% to 50% on rental profits!
+Do take specialist tax advice first though!
+Lots of our clients own properties in a limited company, particularly those who are High Net Worth individuals and don’t need to draw a wage from the company.
+They often prefer to pay corporation tax on the profits of the company, rather than paying tax at 40% to 50% on rental profits!
 And of course, they are building up funds in the company to use as a deposit towards another holiday let.

-Remember, Mortgages for Business has access to all of the holiday let lenders so if any of the above points ring true and you would like us to help, pick up the phone to me or my colleague Gareth Richards using the details below.
+Remember, Mortgages for Business has access to all of the holiday let lenders, so if any of the above points ring true and you would like us to help, pick up the phone to me or my colleague Gareth Richards using the details below.

 We frequently write blogs on Ltd Co BTL mortgages and always promote them in our weekly Investor Update, so if you don't want to miss out... sign up below!